lsst-dm/dmtn-224/index.rst

 SQR-044_
     Requirements for the identity management system.
-    This document is now incompete and partly out of date, but still provides useful detail of requirements that have not yet been incorporated into the design.
+    This document is now incomplete and partly out of date, but still provides useful detail of requirements that have not yet been incorporated into the design.

 SQR-049_
     Detailed design of the token management system for the Science Platform, including its API and storage model.